grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### They drop to the bottom and try to hide along the continental shelf.

 Percy watched the depth-under-keel dial closely for 15 minutes or so as three more pings washed through them.
-The bottom was a fairly consistent 50 meters, varying slightly in the deeper direction in some places.
+The depth of the water was a fairly consistent 50 meters, varying slightly towards the deeper direction in some places.
 The cargo ship maintained a straight course out from the channel, and the _Prospect_ held its spot directly under the ship.
 Moving into more open waters meant they were more exposed.
 Any moment now the commander of the pursuing sub might figure out that the sonar shadow of the cargo ship above them was much too large.
 Percy needed to make a move.

 She climbed down to the navigation station.
 "Hemi, how good are our charts for this area?"
 She asked as she leaned over with the magnifying glass.
 "Can we run close to the bottom without risking plowing into some uncharted feature?"